HHHAAAANNNNN/AItunanetra/README.md

 - **Real-Time Object Detection**: Utilizes YOLO for fast and accurate identification of objects through the device’s camera.
 - **Accessible Design**: User interface and interactions are tailored for users with low vision or blindness, ensuring ease of use.
-- **Multi-Language Support**: Built with Dart (Flutter) for cross-platform compatibility; integrates C++, CMake, Swift, C, and HTML for performance and native features.
 - **Voice Feedback**: Optionally provides spoken descriptions of detected objects to aid non-visual interaction.
 - **Customizable Detection**: Allows users to select specific objects of interest for focused navigation.